langchain4j/langchain4j/docs/docs/tutorials/structured-outputs.md

   - Nested POJOs
   - `List<T>`, `Set<T>` and `T[]`, where `T` is a scalar, an `enum` or a POJO
 - All fields and sub-fields in the generated `JsonSchema` are automatically marked as `required`, there is currently no way to make them optional.
-- When LLM does not support Structured Outputs feature, or it is not enabled, or return type is not a POJO, AI Service will fall back to [prompting](/tutorials/structured-outputs#prompting).
+- When LLM does not support JSON Schema feature, or it is not enabled, or return type is not a POJO, AI Service will fall back to [prompting](/tutorials/structured-outputs#prompting).
 - Recursion is currently supported only by OpenAI.

 ## Tools (Function Calling)

+This method assumes (mis)using [tools](/tutorials/tools) to produce structured outputs.
+A single tool is specified in the request to the LLM, and the tool parameters describe the desired structure of the output.
+If `ToolChoice` is supported by the LLM provider, one can also set `ToolChoice.REQUIRED` to force the LLM to call this tool.
+Once the LLM returns an `AiMessage` with a `ToolExecutionRequest`, the arguments (which is a valid JSON) are parsed into a POJO.

 More info is coming soon.

 In the meantime, please read [this section](/tutorials/tools) and [this article](https://glaforge.dev/posts/2024/11/18/data-extraction-the-many-ways-to-get-llms-to-spit-json-content/).